genmeta/gm-quic/README.md

     .unwrap();
 ```

-The QUIC server supports SNI, allowing the configuration of multiple server names and certificates.
-Additionally, `gm-quic` provides a custom load balancing interface that determines how to return Retry packets based on the Initial packet of a new connection.
-This interface leverages the inherent features of QUIC to enable load-balanced scheduling across multiple hosts.
+The QUIC server provides SNI(Server Name Indication) support in TLS, allowing the configuration of multiple server names and certificates.
+Additionally, `gm-quic` provides a custom load balancing interface that let developers determine how to return Retry packets based on the Initial packet of a new connection.
+This interface leverages the inherent features of QUIC to schedule across multiple hosts balancely.

 ```rust
 let quic_server = QuicServer::bind([